British Sign Language (BSL) is available for areas of this page.

 - if a pipe is leaking or has burst in your home, call an emergency plumber as soon as possible.
 We do not assist with plumbing issues

-- if flooding is from a burst water main, river or canal flood, you should contact your local council for advice and help
+- if flooding is from a burst water main you should contact your local water provider, such as Severn Trent

 - at any time you genuinely believe your life to be in danger because of a flood inside or outside your home, dial 999 and ask for the fire service